osm-search/Nominatim/docs/admin/Installation.md

 planet import 64GB of RAM or more are strongly recommended.
 Do not report out of memory problems if you have less than 64GB RAM.

-For a full planet install you will need at least 800GB of hard disk space (take into account that the OSM database is growing fast).
-SSD disks will help considerably to speed up import and queries.
+For a full planet install you will need at least 900GB of hard disk space.
+Rake into account that the OSM database is growing fast.
+Fast disks are essential.
+Using NVME disks is recommended.

-Even on a well configured machine the import of a full planet takes at least 2 days.
-Without SSDs 7-8 days are more realistic.
+Even on a well configured machine the import of a full planet takes around 2 days.
+On traditional spinning disks, 7-8 days are more realistic.

 ## Tuning the PostgreSQL database